efats/shitlists/README.md

 It's fun, dirty, able to be played virtually, and much like "Whose Line is it Anyway?", the points don't matter nearly as much as the fun had (though we do keep score...).

-We recommend you start by simply downloading the packet below:
+Start by simply downloading the packet below:

 __[Download Shitlists!](https://github.com/efats/shitlists/raw/master/shitlists.pdf)__